David Fochs

 David Fochs, Jr., began his career in public accounting in 2011 and joined the staff of Hawkins Ash CPAs in 2020.

-As a Certified Public Accountant (CPA) and Senior Tax Manager in the firm’s Rochester, MN, office, David reviews corporate, individual and pass-through business tax returns.
+As a Certified Public Accountant (CPA) and Partner in the firm’s Rochester, MN, office, David reviews corporate, individual and pass-through business tax returns.

 He also assists clients with 990 nonprofit and foreign filings, farm tax accounting and international taxation, in addition to recent Paycheck Protection Program (PPP) loan forgiveness calculations.